devops329/devops/instruction/deliverable1ManualDeploy/deliverable1ManualDeploy.md

    git push
    ```

 You can now point your browser to the GitHub pages site for your repository and see the index.html page you just created.
-Note that sometimes you need to wait a couple minutes before GitHub will refresh its internal cache before you will see your change.
+Note that sometimes you need to wait a couple of minutes before GitHub will refresh its internal cache before you will see your change.

 ```sh
 curl https://youaccountnamehere.github.io/jwt-pizza